esummers/DeveloperNotes/README.md

-# DeveloperNotes
+# Swift Developer Notes

-A description of this package.
+A collection of personal notes on Swift development.